divadbaroon/Junov.1/README.md

 2. Wait for the startup sound to play, indicating that the assistant is now listening for input
 3. Interact with the assistant by speaking

-## Supported Packages
+## Packages
-Packages come with prebuilt commands.
-Intent recognition is done using your trained CLU model, allowing for versatile command phrasing.
+Packages allow users to equip Juno with specialized commands and responses.

 <details>
 <summary><b>Basic Package</b></summary>